My History with Anger and How I Decided to Let Go of It, Part 2: The Damaging Effects of Anger

 I had never thought of these irks to be issues in the past, as I thought they were normal and part of life.

-However, what if they weren’t normal?
+However, what if they aren’t normal?
 I had already discovered (as shared in part 1) that my anger to life’s little hiccups was not a “normal” occurrence.

-What if being annoyed, being irked, and being angry were *not* normal, *not* necessary and *not* part and parcel of life?
-What if I had been so easily irritable and annoyed all this while because of latent anger issues and because I had simply *not* learned to deal with life’s little hiccups in an angerless manner?
+What if being annoyed, irked, and angry are *not* normal, *not* necessary and *not* part and parcel of life?
+What if I have been so easily irritable and annoyed all this while because of latent anger issues and because I have simply *not* learned to deal with life’s little hiccups in an angerless manner?

-What if anger didn’t have to be the way?
-What if I could learn to deal with life’s issues and unexpected circumstances without anger?
-What if I didn’t even have to be angry to begin with?
+What if anger doesn’t have to be the way?
+What if I can learn to deal with life’s issues and unexpected circumstances without anger?
+What if I don’t even have to be angry to begin with?
 Wouldn’t that be truly beautiful?

-Suddenly, I got an aha moment.
-I realized that it is possible to have a life void of anger, and the possibility lies in my hands, for I am the one responsible for my anger.
+As I questioned myself, suddenly I got an aha moment.
+I realized that it is possible to have a life void of anger, and that the possibility lies in my hands, for I am the one responsible for my anger.

 I realized that if I am to create or contribute to an angerless world, and if I am to become an angerless person, I have to start with myself first.